-The LPC2378 includes a SRAM memory of 32 kB reserved for the ARM processor exclusive use.
+The LPC2364/66/68 includes a SRAM memory of 8 kB, 32 kB, and 32 kB respectively, reserved for the ARM processor exclusive use.
 This RAM may be used for code and/or data storage and may be accessed as 8 bits, 16 bits, and 32 bits.

 A 16 kB SRAM block serving as a buffer for the Ethernet controller and an 8 kB SRAM associated with the USB device can be used both for data and code storage, too.
-Remaining SRAM such as a 4 kB USB FIFO and a 2 kB RTC SRAM can be used for data storage only.
+The 2 kB RTC SRAM can be used for data storage only.
 The RTC SRAM is battery powered and retains the content in the absence of the main power supply.